Who We Are

 What is NAMI of Western Massachusetts (NAMI-WM)?

-We are a non-profit organization along with our dedicated volunteer members and leaders that work tirelessly to raise awareness and provide essential education, advocacy and support group programs for people in our Western Massachusetts community living with mental illness and their loved ones.
+We are a non-profit organization along with our dedicated volunteer members and leaders that work tirelessly to raise awareness and provide essential education, advocacy and support group programs for people in our Western Massachusetts community living with mental health conditions and their loved ones.
 All programs are offered at no cost to the public.
 We also have a volunteer program where members work in our office, participate in special events and other activities.
 Our office is open Monday – Friday from 8:30 a.m. – 3 p.m. and has a lending library and other resources serving Hampden, Hampshire and Franklin counties.